Email Marketing Strategy Basics: Everything You Need To Know

 including website domain in email address

-While this is okay legally, I recommend ditching the “no-reply@” email address.
+While this is okay legally, I recommend ditching the "no-reply@" email address.
 It suggests that the sender wants to have a one-way conversation instead of engaging with their subscribers and customers.
 For bonus points, send your emails from the account of someone on your team, preferably customer support.
-That way, recipients can voice questions or comments, and you can show off your stellar customer service to strengthen the relationship.
-Win-win.
+That way, recipients can voice questions or comments, and you can show off your stellar customer service to strengthen the relationship

 Make sure your subject lines are an accurate preview of what the email actually contains.
 You can't have a subject line that says "50% Off Sale Today Only" and then the body of the email is just talking about your new product line, with no mention of a sale.